zenamiari24-meet/Individual-Project23/README.md

 ## Project Plan:
-In this challenge, a [Company] of your choosing has approached you looking for a new web application!
+In this challenge, a [Topic] of your choosing has approached you looking for a new web application!
 The company can be an organization you like, a restaurant you visit frequently, or any other one on your mind.

 The company asks for: